Kahi Unkahi

 Kahi Unkahi is a 2012 Pakistani telenovela broadcast on Hum TV.
 The first of the 23 episodes aired on 6 November 2012, and was broadcast every Tuesday.
 Written by Nadia Akhtar and directed by Asim Ali, Kahi Unkahi starred Ayeza Khan, Shehryar Munawar Siddiqui and Urwa Hocane in the lead roles.
-The teledrama aired its last episode on 9 April 2013.
+The last episode aired on 9 April 2013.

-Kahi Unkahi was also broadcast in India.
-It premiered on the channel Zindagi on 13 August 2014.
+Kahi Unkahi was also broadcast in India, where it premiered on the channel Zindagi on 13 August 2014.
 The show premiered on 26 December 2019 on Hum Europe.